bmh5227/dataviz_final_project/README.md

  * How does the CO2 emissions vary over time?
  * Is there any correlation between emissions and population/gdp?
  * Do regions of world increase/decrease their emissions in unison, or is this a per country trend?
+ * Can you see correlations between real world events and changes in emissions

 ## Sketches
-This is the intial set of sketch ideas:
+I sketches various ways in which I could possibly visualize this data set:

 ![image](https://github.com/bmh5227/dataviz_final_project/blob/master/general_sketch_ideas.jpg)

-Based on this set of ideas I like the idea of vizually showing the earth and highlighting the countries that produce the most emissions.
-After some peer feed back I created this second iteration of the sketch:
+Based on this set of ideas, I like the idea of geographically showing emissions by highlighting the countries that produce the most.
+After some peer feed back, I created this second iteration of the sketch:

 ![image](https://github.com/bmh5227/dataviz_final_project/blob/master/world_map_sketch.jpg)